-- Due to the increasing PERS rates expected for the next biennium, the District has set aside funds to help offset the effect of the increases on future years. - Enrollment has decreased and is expected to continue to do so which causes a decrease in state school funding.
+- Due to the increasing PERS rates expected for the next biennium, the District has set aside funds to help offset the effect of the increases on future years. - Revenue forecasts for the state school fund are predicting flat or reduced revenue due to the coming recession.
+This will offset any anticipated gains in revenue resulting from the districtwide increase in enrollment.

-All of these factors were considered in preparing the District's budget for fiscal year 2021-2022.
+All of these factors were considered in preparing the District's budget for fiscal year 2022-2023.

-The unassigned ending General Fund balance of \$1,114,340 will be available for program resources in fiscal year 2021-2022.
+The unassigned ending General Fund balance of \$1,779,425 will be available for program resources in fiscal year 2022-2023.